UniMath/agda-unimath/src/metric-spaces/bounded-distance-decompositions-of-metric-spaces.lagda.md

     where

       lemma-eq-Y :
-        map-type-bounded-distance-components-Metric-Space A y ＝ Y
+        map-type-bounded-distance-component-Metric-Space A y ＝ Y
       lemma-eq-Y =
         eq-set-quotient-equivalence-class-set-quotient
           ( equivalence-relation-bounded-dist-Metric-Space A)